ludwig-ai/ludwig/mkdocs/docs/user_guide.md

                         the level of logging to use
 ```

-When Ludwig trains a model it created two intermediate files, one HDF5 and one JSON.
+When Ludwig trains a model it creates two intermediate files, one HDF5 and one JSON.
 The HDF5 file contains the data mapped to numpy ndarrays, while the JSON file contains the mappings from the values in the tensors to their original labels.

 For instance, for a categorical feature with 3 possible values, the HDF5 file will contain integers from 0 to 3 (with 0 being a `<UNK>` category), while the JSON file will contain a `idx2str` list contaning all tokens (`[<UNK>, label_1, label_2, label_3]`), a `str2idx` dictionary (`{"<UNK>": 0, "label_1": 1, "label_2": 2, "label_3": 3}`) and a `str2freq` dictionay (`{"<UNK>": 0, "label_1": 93, "label_2": 55, "label_3": 24}`).

 The reason to have those  intermediate files is two-fold: on one hand, if you are going to train your model again Ludwig will try to load them instead of recomputing all tensors, which saves a consistent amount of time, and on the other hand when you want to use your model to predict, data has to be mapped to tensors in exactly the same way it was mapped during training, so you'll be required to load the JSON metadata file in the `predict` command.
 The way this works is: the first time you provide a CSV (`--data_csv`), the HDF5 and JSON files are created, from the second time on Ludwig will lod them instead of the CSV even if you specify the CSV (it looks in the same directory for files names in the same way but with a different extension), finally you can directly specify the HDF5 and JSON files (`--data_hdf5` and `--metadata_json`).

 As the mapping from raw data to tensors depends on the type of feature that you specify in your model definition, if you change type (for instance from `sequential` to `text`) you also have to redo the preprocessing, which is achieved by deleting the HDF5 and JSON files.
-You can anyway skip saving the HDF5 and JSON file specifying `--skip_save_processed_input`.
+Alternatively you can skip saving the HDF5 and JSON files specifying `--skip_save_processed_input`.

 Splitting between train, validation and test set can be done in several ways.
 This allows for a few possible input data scenarios:

 - one single CSV file is provided (`-data_csv`).
-In this case if the csv contains a `split` column with values 0 for training, 1 for validation and 2 for test, this split will be used.
+In this case if the csv contains a `split` column with values `0` for training, `1` for validation and `2` for test, this split will be used.
 If you want to ignore the split column and perform a random split, use a `force_split` argument in the model definition.
-In case there is no split column, a random 70-20-10 split will be performed.
+In the case when there is no split column, a random `70-20-10` split will be performed.
 You can set the percentages and specify if you want stratified sampling in the model definition preprocessing section.

 - you can provide separate train, validation and test CSVs (`--data_train_csv`, `--data_validation_csv`, `--data_test_csv`).

-- the HDF5 and JSON file indications specified in the case of a single CSV file apply also in the multiple files case (`--data_train_hdf5`, `--data_validation_hdf5`, `--data_test_hdf5`), with the only difference that you need to specify only one JSON file (`---metadata_json`) instead of three.
+- the HDF5 and JSON file indications specified in the case of a single CSV file apply also in the multiple files case (`--data_train_hdf5`, `--data_validation_hdf5`, `--data_test_hdf5`), with the only difference that you need to specify only one JSON file (`--metadata_json`) instead of three.
 The validation set is optional, but if absent the training wil continue until the end of the training epochs, while when there's a validation set the default behavior is to perform early stopping after the validation measure doesn't improve for a a certain amount of epochs.
 The test set is optional too.